awltux/EPUB_Frances.Hodgeson.Burnett_The.Secret.Garden/TheSecretGarden.english_B1_abridged/english_B1_abridged_01.013.md

 “Because I’m always ill.
 If I live, I might be a hunchback.
 But I won’t live.
 My Father hates to think I’ll be like him.”

 “What a queer house this is!”
 Mary said.
 “Everything’s a secret.
-Locked rooms, locked gardens—and you!
+Locked rooms, locked gardens, and you!
 Have you been locked up?”

 “No. I stay here.
 It’s too tiring to move.”